 With the Randomness in the World, it has never been more Vital to Discover our Inner Self

 Case in point, you have just moved into a new neighbourhood, and a neighbour brings a cake to you as a welcome gift.
-If you are distrusting of people who gift you, you will automatically try and look for anything about the neighbour's behaviour that is distrustful.
-You will look for evidence to prove your heuristic true.
+If you are distrustful of people who gift you, you will automatically try and look for anything about the neighbour's behaviour that is distrustful.
+You will look for evidence to prove your heuristic is true.
 Later, the neighbour might come back and ask if you enjoyed the cake and tell you about their bakery business.
 Your distrusting heuristic will conclude that they are selfish and are marketing their trade.
 You will filter your every interaction with the neighbour through the conclusion, gradually forming a belief, if not challenged.
 You will pick out behaviours that fit your deduction even when false.
 That same neighbour who you term as selfish may, in truth, be a generous person.

 To develop the constant means facing your thoughts and feelings.
 Thoughts and feelings are the tools of consciousness, of internal awareness.
-Avoiding one's thoughts and feelings permits one to give external locus of control even to things within our control.
+Avoiding thoughts and feelings permits one to give external locus of control even to things within our control.
 Assessing one's thoughts and feelings makes you aware of your inclement towards good or evil, as consciousness is the ability to discern between good and evil.
 Groupthink can fill one with false comfort that all is okay as it acts as an escape from internal existence.
-Thoughts and feelings express our internal beliefs and structures, making them a perfect tool for discovering of self.
+Thoughts and feelings express our inner beliefs and structures, making them a perfect tool for discovering the self.

 The state of our internal existence is what we project outwards when interacting with people.
-If our internal self is full of spite, we shall be spiteful and see spite in the world.
+If our inner self is full of spite, we shall be spiteful and see spite in the world.
 If we dislike our internal existence, we shall dislike others as well.
-If we do not want to try and understand our internal existence, we won't try to understand others.
+If we do not want to try and understand our inner existence, we won't try to understand others.
 Our internal existence is vital to facilitate a full awareness of our outside one.
-If we don't care about objectively understanding ourselves, how can we the external world?
+If we don't care about objectively understanding ourselves, how can we understand the external world?